 This memorial comprises a Wall of Remembrance in Jacka Park and the historic Soldiers Avenue of Honour.

 The Premier and Local Member Mike Baird, former Prime Minister and Local Member, Tony Abbott, and former Mayor, Michael Regan were all involved in the project.

 In 1985, many of the plaques that had stood beside their allocated tree for more than sixty years, were removed and relocated to a Wall of Remembrance in nearby Jacka Park.
-This Park is named after Private Lesley Jacka who was killed at Gallipoli.
-The Wall of Remembrance contains the names of all those local service personnel who served in World War 1 and subsequently in World War 2.
+This park is named after Private Lesley Jacka who was killed at Gallipoli.
+The Wall of Remembrance contains the names of all those local service personnel who served in the First and Second World Wars.

 Currently the Stakeholders Group is at Stage 2 of the Project which will continue in its current form until 2018.